-Issue trackers, ticketing, and helpdesk systems are becoming essential tools for any organization to ensure a timely and professional service towards partners, customers, suppliers.
+Issue trackers, ticketing, and helpdesk systems are becoming essential tools for any organization to ensure timely and professional service toward partners, customers, and suppliers.
 Being able to closely track the completion of customers’ requests or project tasks is required to keep control of your organization and enhance the collaboration between all parts of the company.

 - Service Desk and development departments